Introduction to Single Inheritance in Python

 print( Employee2.Employee_Details() , Employee2.Employee_check() )

-Explanation: Here as like every single inheritance procedure two different classes are been declared.
-The parent class is the base class, the parent class holds three major sections.
+Explanation: Here, as like every single inheritance procedure, two different classes have been declared.
+The parent class is the base class, and the parent class holds three major sections.

-- Constructor Section: The constructor is used for assignation the argument value of a declared object to the corresponding class.
+- Constructor Section: The constructor has used for assignation the argument value of a declared object to the corresponding class.

 - Method for Employee Details Fetches: The employee details section returns the employee name to the console output.

 - Method for Employee Valid Check: This is the key area where the concept of single inheritance is applied.
 This method is operationally used to verify whether the given employee is valid or not.
-A sample check condition such that if the employee id generated is greater than five lakhs then the id is considered to be valid and applied the same to that corresponding employee.
+A sample check condition such that if the employee id generated is greater than five lakhs, then the id is considered valid and applied to that corresponding employee.

-Below the parent class is declared the child class, the child class holds only an active display method which denotes the end of the program.
+Below the parent class is declared the child class; the child class holds only an active display method that denotes the program’s end.
 So in the program driver area, two different objects are declared, one for the parent class and another for the child class.
-We can notice the object for the child class uses the elements of the inherited parent class to determine the employee details and employee validity.
-By this, the concept of single inheritance is nicely applied in the execution of the given example.
+We can notice the child class’s object uses the elements of the inherited parent class to determine the employee details and employee validity.
+By this, the concept of single inheritance is nicely applied in the execution of the given an example.

 # Hello World program in Python